connor/wunder/README.md

 # Steps to contribute:

+1. Follow the steps above.

-Same steps as above, just make sure to install [Plank](https://github.com/pinterest/plank), which is used for model generation (via the `./generate_models.sh`) script.
+2. If you are modifying the models at all, install [Plank](https://github.com/pinterest/plank), which is used for model generation (via the `./generate_models.sh`) script.

+3. Run `pod install` and open up the `.xcworkspace` file.

 # Background